WSU-CPTS322-SP26/IDS/CPT_S 322 Class Assignments/Sprint_3/Sprint_3_report.md

   * Item x

 Here's what we'd like to improve:
-   * We could have worked harder to come up with more features instead of just refining current ones
+   * We could have worked harder to come up with more features instead of just refining current ones.
-   * Item 2
+   * We left a few things till last minute which made us rush at the end.
    * Item x

 Here are changes we plan to implement in the next sprint: